 The statewide California Community College program emphasizing student success previously called "Matriculation" assists students in successfully completing their educational and career goals.
 The program includes student services in the areas of admissions, assessment, and orientation, counseling, advising and follow-up.
 New students who are taking English or Mathematics, who are seeking a degree or certificate, or participating in collegiate activities are required to participate in assessment, orientation, and counseling.
-Students are exempt from the requirement to participate in assessment, orientation, and counseling if they provide documentation of having completed an associate degree or higher from an accredited institution, if they are taking courses to upgrade occupational skills or as continuing education for employment, and those who are taking courses for personal interest which are not dependent on academic skill prerequisites or co-requisites.
+Students are exempt from the requirement to participate in assessment, orientation, and Ed plans if they provide documentation of having completed an associate degree or higher from an accredited institution.
 Other criteria for exemption from specific components can be found in the Counseling Office located in Student Services building or by contacting 530.251.8842.